 For an investment, this is the risk that, in the event of a failure by the counterparty, the System will not be able to recover the value of its investments or collateral security that are in possession of an outside party.
-Of the System's investments in equity securities, the System's custodial credit risk exposure was \$9,412,583 and \$6,917,901 in 2021 and 2020, respectively, because the related securities are uninsured, unregistered and held by the counterparty.
+Of the System's investments in equity securities, the System's custodial credit risk exposure was \$8,211,970 and \$9,412,583 in 2022 and 2021, respectively, because the related securities are uninsured, unregistered and held by the counterparty.

-The System limits its custodial credit risk by utilizing an institutional custodial bank, currently People's Bank, to maintain custody of all separately held securities which are registered under a nominee name that is specific to the System.
+The System limits its custodial credit risk by utilizing an institutional custodial bank, currently M&T Bank, to maintain custody of all separately held securities which are registered under a nominee name that is specific to the System.
 Assets held in commingled fund accounts are also held in a similar fashion, with individual fund securities held in the fund's name at their custodian bank.
 A small percentage of the System's assets (typically less than 5%) may be held from time to time in commingled cash equivalent vehicles where the assets are subject to counterparty risk.